Europe, Russia, Life, Editor's Choice

 Europe, Russia, Politics

-Ever heard of the Kuril Islands?
+Ever heard of Kuriles or the Kuril Islands?
 Well you should have!
 This volcanic archipelago that stretches across the Sea of Okhotsk in between Russia’s Far East region and Japan’s Hokkaido has been the subject of a serious territorial dispute that has scratched heads and sharpened bayonets for decades.

 Europe, Russia, Ukraine, Politics